-This is a common blue-toned wood discolouration in softwoods, especially pines.
-The stain is caused by a type of harmless fungus.
+This is a common wood discolouration in softwoods, especially pines giving the sapwood characteristic blue streaks and blotches on the end grain.
+Bluestain is caused by a type of fungus that metabolizes soluble starches in sapwood but does not decay the wood causing it to lose its structural integrity and strength.
 Bluestain occurs only in the sapwood, which is the outer part of the tree, closest to the bark - this is why a piece of lumber may be stained only in a very distinct section of the wood.
 Bluestain fungi are usually carried by forest insects, mainly bark beetles.
 These are common in the forest and in areas where logs are stored.
-When the insects land on logs that have bark partially removed, or when they attack standing trees or logs with bark still on, the fungi can germinate and grow into the sapwood.
+When the insects land on logs that have damaged bark, or when they attack standing trees or logs with bark still on, the fungi can germinate and grow into the sapwood.
 While the fungi penetrate deep into the sapwood, the bark beetles do not.
 In addition, the beetles are no longer present in finished products as the bark is removed during processing.

-Some people mistakenly confuse bluestain with mold.
+Some people mistakenly confuse bluestain with mould.
 Under the microscope you would see that the stain is caused by dark coloured threads of fungus growing in part of the wood tissue.
 The threads are found mainly in the horizontal "ray" cells that the tree uses for storage of nutrients.
 The fungus is so intensely coloured that it makes the whole of the wood which it has colonised appear blue/grey, even though only a few fungal threads may be present.